sanjeevkumarray/Solar-shadow-analysis/README.md

 # 🌞 Solar Shadow & Edge Occlusion Lab

-A lightweight 3D web application built to explore how shadows impact solar panel performance.
-The project simulates real-world sun movement, obstacle-based shading, and panel efficiency loss using a custom metric called **Edge Occlusion Factor (EOF)**.
+A browser-based 3D application that simulates solar panel shading and analyzes its impact on energy production.
+The project includes a custom **Edge Occlusion Factor (EOF)** metric to better represent how edge shading can affect panel performance.

 ### 🚀 Live Demo